wilderfield/CVPR2019-DEVLAB/README.md

 # Section 2: Benchmark The Performance of a Model
-For this part of the lab, you will use some provided scripts to check the performance of the model you prepared in Section 1.
+For this part of the lab, you will use some provided scripts to check the performance of the model you prepared.
 You should have a quantized & compiled model in `/opt/ml-suite/notebooks/work/`
 The artifacts will correspond to whichever model you chose in the notebook's drop down cell.
 In this step we will simply feed these artifacts into a script you can use for benchmarking.